-I. INTRODUCTION
+I. Introduction

 The Advanced Technological Education (ATE) program supports the education of the skilled technical workforce at the undergraduate and secondary school levels.
 The skilled technical workforce has been defined as individuals who use a high level of science and engineering skills in their jobs but do not hold a baccalaureate degree.
 Proposals to the program may aim to affect specialized technology courses or core science, mathematics, and technology courses that serve as immediate prerequisites or co-requisites for specialized technician education courses/programs.
 The curricular focus and the activities of all projects should demonstrably contribute to the ATE program's central goals: producing more qualified science and engineering technicians to meet workforce demands, and improving the technical skills and the general science, technology, engineering, and mathematics (STEM) preparation of these technicians and the educators who prepare them.
-To this end, it is expected that courses developed or updated will be credit-bearing courses, although materials may also support
+It is required that courses developed or updated be credit-bearing courses with the potential to contribute to or result in an academic credential.
+Institutions may also make use of their non-credit bearing offerings if they can demonstrate increased opportunities to engage incumbent workers and convert these offerings to academic credit.

-The ATE program focuses on IHEs that award two-year degrees in advanced technology fields and expects these IHEs and their faculty to have significant leadership roles on all projects.
+The ATE program focuses on IHEs that award two-year degrees in advanced technology fields and requires these IHEs and their faculty to have significant leadership roles on all projects.
 It is recommended that two-year IHEs serve as the fiscal lead on proposals with four-year IHEs being sub-awardees.
 When a four-year IHE submits as the fiscal lead, then two-year IHE faculty must be PI or Co-PIs.
 Effective technological education programs should involve partnerships in which two-year IHEs work with four-year IHEs, secondary schools, business, industry, economic development agencies, and government.
 The partnerships and collaborations should respond to employers' hiring needs for highly skilled technicians with the ability to learn and embrace change.
 Projects that focus on secondary school teachers and students must demonstrate a clear pathway to a two-year technician education program.
-When a secondary institution or school district develops a proposal, community college faculty must be PI or Co-PIs.
+When a secondary institution or school district develops a proposal, community college faculty must be PI or Co-PIs, and the results are expected to impact both the secondary career and technical education (CTE) program and the two-year technician education program.

-Fields of technology supported by the ATE program include, but are not limited to, advanced manufacturing technologies, agricultural and bio- technologies, energy and environmental technologies, engineering technologies, information technologies, micro- and nano-technologies, security technologies, geospatial technologies, autonomous technologies, and applied research on technician education that informs all supported areas.
-The ATE program is interested in projects addressing issues in rural technician education and projects that broaden the diversity of the entry-level technical workforce including strategies to recruit veterans into technician education programs.
-The ATE program is also interested in recruiting, retaining and completing students with disabilities into STEM technician education programs.
-The ATE program does not support projects that focus on students who will become health, veterinary, or medical technicians
+Fields of technology supported by the ATE program include, but are not limited to, advanced manufacturing technologies, agricultural and bio- technologies, energy and environmental technologies, engineering technologies, information technologies, micro- and nano-technologies, security technologies, geospatial technologies, autonomous technologies, as well as applied research on technician education that informs all supported areas.
+It is expected that emerging areas such as artificial intelligence (AI) and quantum information sciences will be supported as industry defines their needs for skilled technical workers in these areas.
+The ATE program is interested in projects addressing issues in: 1) rural technician education; 2) projects that broaden the participation of the full spectrum of diverse talent that society has to offer in the entry-level technical workforce including strategies to recruit veterans into technician education programs; 3) projects that focus on recruiting, retaining and completing students with disabilities into STEM technician education programs; and 4) projects that support emerging industry needs for skilled technical workers, for example, industry needs for technicians with AI knowledge and skills.
+The ATE program does not support projects that focus on students who will become health, veterinary, or medical technicians.